-Sulfur or Copper fungicides change the pH balance of the plant, creating an environment where Black Spot and other fungal blights cannot thrive.
+Sulfur or Copper fungicides change the pHx balance of the plant, creating an environment where Black Spot and other fungal blights cannot thrive.

-Carefully read and follow all instructions on the product packaging for safe and effective results.
+Carefully read and follow all instructions on the product packaging for positive results.
 It is recommended with any pesticide to test plants for sensitivity to the product.
 Spray a small section of the plant in an inconspicuous area and wait 24 hours before full coverage.

 IMPORTANT: Do not use products containing Neem Oil within 14 days of applying Safer® Brand Garden Fungicide.
 The mix of both products can greatly increase risk of phototoxicity (burning) to your plant.

 Spray Safer® Brand Garden Fungicide when you notice the symptoms of Black Spot and then again as needed in 7-10 day increments.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

 Safer® Brand Garden Fungicide can also be used as a preventative measure against fungal infections because the fungicide changes the pH of the plant and creates an environment that is not conducive to disease growth.
 Treatment once a month is recommended but in heavy rain seasons, treat every 7-10 days for best results.